Alpha Rho Chi: Post-war and further expansion

 Next to be installed was a group from Arizona State University, which became the Satyros chapter on May 13, 1962.
 Two representatives from Virginia Polytechnic Institute (Virginia Tech) were initiated at the 31st National Convention; in turn, they assisted with the installation of the Metagenes chapter on March 23, 1969.
 With the addition of the Xenocles chapter at the University of Texas at Arlington on September 13, 1970, Alpha Rho Chi returned to its former high point of ten active chapters.

 During the early 1970s, fraternity membership, in general, dropped as controversy raged on college campuses over the Vietnam War and any "establishment" organization.
 Alpha Rho Chi continued, installing the Cleisthenes chapter at the University of Houston on March 11, 1972.
-With the 1980s, college fraternities enjoyed a renaissance and Alpha Rho Chi added four new chapters.
+In the 1980s, college fraternities enjoyed a renaissance and Alpha Rho Chi added four new chapters.
 In June 1980, the Daedalus chapter was founded at the California Polytechnic State University to become the fraternity's second West Coast chapter.
 After an initiation night at the Anthemios chapter house, the Daphnis chapter of the University of Arkansas was installed on November 23, 1980.
-The Heracleides chapter of the University of Oklahoma was installed prior to a Texas-style bar-b-que at Xenocles chapter on September 6, 1981.
+The Heracleides chapter of the University of Oklahoma was installed before a Texas-style bar-b-que at Xenocles chapter on September 6, 1981.
 After collecting the required ten members for initiation, the Rhoecus chapter was installed at the University of Kansas on April 8, 1984.

-The Apollodorus colony was bussed for thirteen hours from the University of Florida to Metagenes chapter; they were officially installed as a chapter on April 10, 1986 in Gainesville, Florida.
+The Apollodorus charter was bussed for thirteen hours from the University of Florida to Metagenes chapter; they were officially installed as a chapter on April 10, 1986, in Gainesville, Florida.
 On March 29, 1992, Alpha Rho Chi installed the Pytheos chapter at the University of Nebraska.
 The Seshait chapter at Florida A&M University was installed on March 12, 1994, becoming the first chapter with an Egyptian namesake.

-New Millennium
+New millennium

 The co-op program at the University of Cincinnati created a unique installation for the Rabirius chapter, whose members were initiated in two separate ceremonies; one held in Cincinnati on November 4, 2000, and the other on January 20, 2001.
 In September 2001, a professor began a correspondence with the fraternity in hopes of establishing a chapter at the University of Memphis.
 Up to this point, Alpha Rho Chi had limited expansion to accredited schools of architecture; however, after revisiting the fraternity's original objectives and mission, it was determined that there was no reason to exclude the University of Memphis.
 On October 19, 2002, the Imhotep chapter was installed in Champaign, Illinois.